Natural Health Products

 Beta-carotene and vitamin A are important to help maintain skin and membrane linings.
 Proof that beta-carotene is important for skin and membrane health is based on studies of people with erythropoietic protoporphyria.
 This disorder can cause painful sensitivity to light.
 When beta-carotene is given to people with this condition, their tolerance to light increases.

 Beta-carotene is safe for most people when taken within recommended amounts.
-Side effects may include diarrhea and yellow or orange skin discoloration.
-Rarely, bruising and joint or muscle pain may occur.
-Headaches have been reported in some cases.
+Side effects may include belching and yellow or orange skin discolouration.

-- statins: When beta-carotene is used together with selenium, vitamin C, and vitamin E, it may decrease the effectiveness of simvastatin.
+When beta-carotene is used together with orlistat, it may lower the absorption of beta-carotene.

 The following is a list of warnings and precautions related to the use of beta-carotene supplements.